koenbok/Cavia/README.md

 - Old fashion storage engines that you can hire as a service and install locally
 - options (sqlite, mysql, postgresql)
 - Data model flexibility, no schemas
-- Enforcing queries on indexes, so they are always fast
+- Enforce querying on indexes, so they are always fast
 - Separating indexes from the actual data, and dynamically generating them on put
 - The ability to cheat on all of the above if you need it
 - Transactions and aggregates